DanielFaulkner/CodingTutorials/OSDevelopment/6FAT12tut.md

 Then also you have to add to this the datastart location to get the actual file data/content address.
 This is done in an earlier stage in a calculation, DataStart.

-Converting LBA addressing to CHS addressing:
+## Converting LBA addressing to CHS addressing
 This I have convered in an earlier document/tutorial.
 I recommend starting off by refering to things by CHS addressing (Approx 18sectors per track normally), then LBA addressing then moving onto filesystems.
 At least until you get the hang of how it all works and fits together.
 Also in